Canada: When Interest Meets Reliable Revenue

 Dimension Ireland United States Canada

-Hidden distortion One big accounting gap (GNI* vs GDP) Interest velocity Regime shift + multiple leakages
+Hidden distortion One accounting gap (GNI*) Interest velocity Regime shift + multiple leakages

-Signal clarity Single number (~43%) Clear growth differential Weak signals that only cohered when population stalled
+Signal clarity Single number (~43%) Clear differential Weak signals cohering only when population stalled

-AI disagreement Low Low High (value capture vs demographics vs trade concentration)
+AI disagreement Low Low High (three competing hypotheses)

-The Canadian case required synthesising three independent AI perspectives (value capture, demographic, trade concentration) and recognising that none alone sufficed.
-The breakthrough came from treating population growth not as a continuous variable but as a regime parameter that had already shifted.
+The Canadian case required synthesising three independent perspectives (value capture, demographics, trade concentration) and recognising that population growth was a regime parameter, not a continuous variable.

-4. Using multiple AI models to identify divergent hypotheses, then synthesising.
+4. Use multiple AI models to identify divergent hypotheses

 Appendix 6: Adversarial Checks and Potential Refutations